Skip to Content

 2. Wet: The beef is placed on the roll along with some of its cooking juices.
 This makes the sandwich considerably juicier and gives the bread a nice soak.

-3. Dipped: The entire sandwich—bread, beef, and all—is dunked into the au jus (the savory juices the meat is cooked in) before it’s served.
+3. Dipped: The entire sandwich—bread, beef, and all—is dunked into the au jus before it's served.
 This results in a very moist and flavorful sandwich but can be a bit messy to eat.

 The sandwiches can be further customized with the addition of “sweet” or “hot” peppers.
 “Sweet” generally refers to sauteed bell peppers, while “hot” usually means giardiniera, a spicy mix of pickled vegetables.